 - The sympathetic nervous system works to give us a burst of energy when the body senses it is in trouble.
-Some have referred to it as our body’s gas pedal or the fight or flight response.
+Some have referred to it as the body’s gas pedal or the fight or flight response.
 This is an important part of the nervous system.
-The stress response your body has to a scary situation is actually for our good.
+The stress response your body has to a scary situation is actually for your good.
 The problem is when your body lingers in this state thus causing chronic stress.

 - The parasympathetic nervous system is the direct counterpart to the sympathetic nervous system.
 The PNS allows your body to relax and fall into a state of “rest and digest”.
 It also helps you to breathe slower and lowers your heart rate.

 What Kinds of Stress Affect the Nervous System?

 There are two kinds of stress referred to as “acute,” and “chronic” stress.
 Acute stress happens when a sudden or unexpected event happens like a car accident or receiving bad news.
 However, acute stress doesn’t have to be caused by something that is life-altering.
 This common type of stress occurs daily for us triggered by phone calls or tasks that need completion.
 A simple way to put it is that acute stress is short-term stress.

 On the other hand, chronic stress is when your body is in a consistent state of stress.
 Sadly, this long-term stress can lead to health and emotional problems.
 A study found that chronic stress puts your autonomic nervous system into overdrive.
 Elevated stress levels ultimately lead to numerous health problems.

 If you think you have chronic stress, the best thing you can do for yourself is to manage your stress.
 Here are some great tips for stress management.